 Campaign Update - 21/10/2020

-Following my letter to the Chairman of BCUHB on the 22nd of September, I received a response on 29th September - which you can see below.
+Following my letter to the Chairman of BCUHB on the 22nd of September, I received a response on 29th September.

 While the letter was sympathetic to the issue, it pointed that due to nature of the Welsh Government guidance - which hasn't been updated since July, the Health Board would be unable to change their current visitor policy.
 This means that women in Delyn and across North Wales are still only allowed a partner present to support them during 'active labour' and for a short period of time at and after birth.